A-tG/guitar-site/README.md

-# Metronome, scales and other features (in future) for guitar players.
+# Website with metronome, scales and other features (in future) for guitar players.